elewis787/spin-zig/README.md

 ## Building

 The spin-zig sdk leverages the c bindings produced from `wit-bindgen`.
-The `zig.build` links all necessary c libraries in order for the sdk to compile.
+The `build.zig` links all necessary c libraries in order for the sdk to compile.

 To build the example and sdk run: